kelsin/minify/README.markdown

     minify_stylesheets :robotpuffin
     minify_javascripts :robotpuffin

-If you do want to include both css and javascript you can just use the simple
+If you do want to include both css and javascript with the same group names you can just use the simple version:
-version:

     minify :robotpuffin